If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

-Lateral flexion – spinal movements that go to the sides, and it occurs in the neck and trunk.
+Lateral flexion – spinal movements that go to the sides and occur in the neck and trunk.

-Protraction – this is the movement of a structure toward the anterior surface in a straight line.
+Protraction – is the movement of a structure toward the anterior surface in a straight line.

 Retraction – this is the movement back to anatomical position.